jh-midi/portmidi-mlton/README.md

 to your system.
 Here it work with Fedora 42.<br>
 It work also on Windows with apropriate dll and Makefile<br>
 and create a virtual port "diato" on loopmidi<br>
-atomSQ_WIN_compiled.zip is provided with makefile for Windows
+atomSQ_WIN_compiled.zip is provided with Makefile and dll for Windows